kai-done/42Core/Milestone 1/printf/README.md

    %p: pointer
-   it writes out the address of the memory stored in the pointer, and using %x to write out the address
+   it writes out the address of the memory stored in the pointer, and using %x to write out the address C standards define &p to print addresses in lowercase hexadecimal: 0x + %x

-3. Combining it and making the main
+4. Combining it and making the main

    int ft_printf(const char *format, ...)